|

 Two sensor sets with 6-ft (180cm) wire length.

-Four sensor sets for crossing signal control where only four sensors are needed.
+for crossing signal control where six sensors per track are needed.

 |